U.S. Evacuees Make It Stateside As Coronavirus Strands Cruise Ship Off Japan

 And don't expect Wednesday's flights to be the last.
 The U.S. Centers for Disease Control and Prevention says additional flights are expected to bear evacuees to bases in Texas and Nebraska, as well.

 The successful extractions are similar to operations recently undertaken by health and defense officials around the world, who have been struggling to mitigate the disease's rapid spread.
-More than 24,600 cases of coronavirus have been confirmed in over two dozen countries, including the U.S., though the overwhelming majority remain in mainland China.
+More than 24,600 cases of coronavirus have been confirmed in more than two dozen countries, including the U.S., though the overwhelming majority remain in mainland China.

 As of Wednesday morning, nearly 500 patients have died of the respiratory virus, also known as 2019-nCoV.
 Total confirmed cases of the coronavirus strain, first identified in Wuhan toward the end of last year, have more than tripled since last week — though that number is still vastly outpaced by the seasonal flu, which typically causes up to 5 million cases and hundreds of thousands of deaths each year.